 While in theory, the Ultralight filter should be able to handle murky water it seems as though many customers have different experiences.
 While clear water filters through time after time flawlessly, even slightly murky water (such as lake water) seems to only clog the filter quickly.

 Since this is a press action filter the bottle will be more and more difficult to press down as the filter dies.
 If you’re using this bottle on tap water this won’t be much of an issue, but if you’re planning on using it outdoors in the backcountry then you should keep this in mind and perhaps take a replacement filter or alternative filter product with you just in case.

-Another disappointing thing about the Grayl ultralight is that it’s only a 16 ounce bottle, so essentially it only holds about two cups of water.
+Another disappointing thing about the Grayl ultralight is that it’s only a 16-ounce bottle, so essentially it only holds about two cups of water.
 This is hardly anything for someone seriously sweating and guzzling down water.
 You’ll find yourself constantly having to refill the bottle, especially if you’re a larger person.

 Overall the Grayl Ultralight is a fantastic all-in-one water bottle and filtration system.
-Even though it has a couple downsides, for the most part this bottle performs exactly how you’d expect and is covered by an excellent warranty.
+Even though it has a couple of downsides, for the most part, this bottle performs exactly how you’d expect and is covered by an excellent warranty.
 This product is definitely worth considering if you’re in the market for a compact water filter system.

 The All-Outdoors Guide team is comprised of enthusiastic experts that enjoy helping others that aspire to be better at outdoor fun.
 Part of that is making sure you have the right gear and information when it’s time to go out and have fun.
 Some of our team have accomplished amazing feats like climbing 6000 feet to the top of mountains, others have explored every dirt trail they could find and we even have some people that have backpacked solo on various continents.
 No matter what our readers want to learn and do, our team is here to help them accomplish those goals.